 Communities at Risk: Security Infrastructure Program (SIP)

-Funding is available to not-for-profit organizations linked to a community at risk of being victimized by hate-motivated crime.
-The funds help with the costs of security infrastructure improvements for places of worship, provincially and territorially recognized educational institutions, and community centers.
+Funding is available to not-for-profit organizations that are at risk of being victimized by hate-motivated crime.
+It helps with the costs of security infrastructure improvements for places of worship, provincially and territorially recognized private educational institutions, and community centers.

-Crown Corporations, public institutions, for-profit organizations and individuals are not eligible for funding.
+Crown Corporations, publicly funded institutions, for-profit organizations and individuals are not eligible for funding.

-Approved projects may receive up to 50% of total project costs to a maximum of $100,000 per project.
+Approved projects may receive up to 50% of total project costs to a maximum Public Safety Canada contribution of $100,000 per project.
 Proposals may be approved in their entirety or in part.

-Applicants must demonstrate that they are able to provide cash and in-kind contributions amounting to at least 50% of the total project costs.
+Applicants must demonstrate that they are able to provide at least 50% of the total project costs.
 These contributions must be from non-governmental sources and must be confirmed at the time the application is submitted.

-In-kind contributions include labour, equipment and expertise.
-In-kind contributions can serve as an organization’s funding commitment to the project; these contributions must be detailed in the project proposal and assigned a fair market value.
+In-kind contributions include labour, equipment and expertise and can contribute to an organization's funding commitment to the project; these contributions must be detailed in the project proposal and assigned a fair market value.

-SIP funding cannot be used in combination with any other federal/provincial/ territorial/regional/municipal government fundingthe applicant for the same purpose, activities and eligible costs.
+SIP funding cannot be used in combination with any other federal/provincial/ territorial/regional/municipal government funding for the same purpose, activities and eligible costs.

 Examples of eligible costs include: